sg-s/xolotl/docs/reference/xolotl-methods.md

 # plotgbars

-makes a stem plot of conductance densities in a given compartment.

-Usage:
+**Syntax**

 ```
 x.plotgbars('compartment_name');
 x.plotgbars(axes_handle,'compartment_name');
 ```

+**Description**

+Makes a stem plot of conductance densities in a given compartment.
+If the first argument is a handle to a valid axis, plots will be made there.

 !!! info "See Also"
     * [xolotl.plot](https://xolotl.readthedocs.io/en/master/reference/xolotl-methods/#plot)